 Prosecutors usually start with the most serious charge possible, pile on multiple counts from one event, and add enhancements for weapons, injuries, or protected victims.

-Understanding their strategy makes a major difference.
+Knowing their playbook matters.
 Our violent crimes defense team in Lawrence County, IL includes former prosecutors who know how the state builds cases.
 This experience allows us to anticipate the state’s moves, challenge unreliable evidence, and keep the case focused on the evidence – what can be proved lawfully and credibly to a jury.

 How a Violent Crimes Lawyer in Lawrence County, IL Builds Your Defense